 What Is A Short Rate Insurance Policy?

 If you cancel your insurance with a short rate insurance policy, there will be charges.
 Unfortunately, this is the type of policy that many insurance companies carry.
 When you cancel your policy, you will be charged a portion of or the entire amount left on your insurance policy.
 When you have this type of policy, you might want to think twice about a cancellation.
-Cancelling this type of policy can cost you more money than you might save switching to another insurer, which is important to keep in mind.
+Canceling this type of policy can cost you more money than you might save switching to another insurer, which is important to keep in mind.

-What Is A Pro Rate Insurance Policy?
+What Is A Pro-Rate Insurance Policy?

 This is the type of policy you should go for if you want to have the least amount of problems canceling your insurance policy.
-A Pro Rate policy will allow you to cancel your insurance policy and get a full refund for the time you didn’t use.
+A Pro-Rate policy will allow you to cancel your insurance policy and get a full refund for the time you didn’t use.
 Some insurance companies use this system, but most use the Short Rate system.
 This is definitely something you might want to check into if you are setting up a new insurance policy.

 Will Claims Go Through If I Cancel My Insurance?

 When you cancel your car insurance coverage, your old insurance provider is still required to process any claims that you made while you were insured by them.
 Insurance companies don’t like it when you leave after submitting a claim, but things like this do happen.
 You might have a hard time getting a new insurance provider if you have an open claim through another insurer.
 However, if you can manage to find someone to take you, you can leave if you want to.
 Your insurance company does have a legal obligation to pursue your insurance claims and you can pursue them with legal action if they do not.